Diabetes Update 2026

 • Accounting for a patient’s unique biological, psychological, social, financial, educational, and cultural factors

-This program affords you the opportunity to learn from leaders in the field of diabetes who are distinguished for their outstanding teaching, knowledge, and innovations in clinical care.
+Learn from leaders in the field of diabetes who are distinguished for their outstanding teaching, knowledge, and innovations in clinical care.
+Participants can rely on this program for comprehensive education to:

-• Designing more effective treatment plans
+• Design more effective treatment plans

-• Optimizing care for people with obesity
+• Optimize care for people with obesity

-• Management of hypertension and dyslipidemia
+• Manage hypertension and dyslipidemia

-• Addressing low engagement in therapy
+• Address low engagement in therapy

 • The newest data on the identification of different types of diabetes